 From a practical standpoint, the research phase is virtually finished, we found solutions for all the bottlenecks and have functional prototypes ready to be deployed in several industries.

 A POD is your dedicated digital storage.
 It will play the role of your SSD and cloud storage at the same time.
 You create it seamlessly just like you create and maintain your email account now.
-You will also be able to move it from one provider to another (and it will always be backed up by several alternative hosting providers).
-Even if in some cases it won't be possible to turn it off completely, since it will contain public data (as a part of the Data Space), however, you will control who can access your data.
+You will also be able to move it from one provider to another.
+Due to its higher level of security and reliability (it will always be backed up by several alternative hosting providers), you will forget the times when data could be lost together with a failed HDD or SSD.
+Internet will “backup itself”.
+You will totally control who can access your data.

 The Web 3.0 Data Space is the foundation for the Metaverse.
-As platforms will compete, they will quickly expand their services to new verticals.
+As platforms will compete, they will quickly expand their services to new verticals, as the entry barriers will be lower.
 Eventually, many of them will become Metaverses based on billions of PODs.

 Technically, PODs are not expensive.
-Keeping a POD will cost as much as it costs now for a regular cloud storage: some packages will be free (i.e., taken in charge by governments or institutions), and more advanced ones will cost its owners just a few dollars annually.
+Keeping a POD will cost as much as it costs now for a regular cloud storage: some packages will be free, and more advanced ones will cost its owners just a few dollars annually.

 In our scheme, the data is controlled and owned by users themselves, including both individuals and companies.
 We don’t reinvent property rights, we just eliminate the artificial content ownership claims of various platforms.